botpilots/Semantic-Similarity-API-Public/README.md

 ./mvnw compile quarkus:dev
 ```

-The application will be available at http://localhost:8080
+The application will be available at http://localhost:8080.

-To test and demo the APIs capabilities, run this script: [Curl Testing Guide](src/test/curl-testing.md).
+To test and demo the APIs capabilities, run script curl-testing.sh or see: [Curl Testing Guide](src/test/curl-testing.md).

 ## Documentation